Justin-Insight/client-training/src/pages/boutique-hearing.md

 ### Collections

 Collections are the groupings of editable content for your website.
-This site consists of Posts and Testimonials
+This site consists of Posts and Testimonials.

 ## Managing Content